 Orange, purple, red and yellow hues erupt from the horizon to reflect on the shore of Cape Hillsborough Beach.
-Two eastern grey kangaroos are silhouetted along the water’s edge.
-They hop away into the distance when the sun rises and the light captures the rugged hills plummeting to boulders that meet sandy beaches and the blue sea.
+Two Eastern grey kangaroos are silhouetted along the water’s edge.
+They hop away into the distance when the sun rises.
+The light captures the rugged hills plummeting to boulders that meet sandy beaches and the blue sea.

-Hillsborough National Park is about one hour’s drive north from Mackay and two hours south of Airlie Beach in Queensland.
+Hillsborough National Park is about an hour’s drive north of Mackay and two hours south of Airlie Beach in Queensland.
 Made famous by kangaroos on the beach at sunrise it is also known for its rugged scenery, walking tracks with spectacular views and native wildlife.
 The rainforest, eucalypt forest, rocky headlands and beaches make the park an ideal place for campers and bushwalkers.

 The Nature Park

-We stay at the Cape Hillsborough Nature Park which is on the beach front, surrounded by the national park and a haven for wildlife.
-The park offers a variety of accommodation choices from camping and caravanning to beach front huts and a beach house.
+We stayed at the Cape Hillsborough Nature Park which is on the beachfront, surrounded by the national park and a haven for wildlife.
+The park offers a variety of accommodation choices from camping and caravanning to beachfront huts and a beach house.
 There are BBQs, toilets, bathrooms, laundry amenities, a swimming pool and a camp kitchen for campers.
 It has everything you need for a weekend or a few days away, including a small cafe and shop with basic groceries.
 The accommodation is simple but the location and the kangaroos are what makes the stay here special.

 Bridget and Emma Lou, the resident kangaroos are the stars in most of the iconic photos you see of Cape Hillsborough.
-Unlike the agile wallabies, the eastern grey kangaroos are not naturally found here.
+Unlike the Agile wallabies, the Eastern grey kangaroos are not naturally found here.
 The previous owners raised Bridget, Emma Lou and two other female kangaroos from baby orphans.
-They all went wild except for Bridget and they only returned to the park occasionally to visit her.
-Unfortunately, dingoes took two of the girls so Emma Lou returned home to Bridget and the nature park.
-The previous owners could not understand why Bridget never went wild with them.
+They all went wild except for Bridget.
+The others only returned to the park occasionally to visit her.
+Unfortunately, dingoes took two of the girls.
+Emma Lou was all alone and returned home to Bridget.
+It’s a mystery and never understood why Bridget never went wild with them.

 Go to the beach before sunrise because the kangaroos and wallabies gather about 30 minutes before and often the predawn light is just as stunning as the sunrise.